BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **Release & Rights:** Year, Release Status, Release Type, Release Country, Publisher, Copyright, ISRC, Amazon ID
 - **IDs & Sorting:** MusicBrainz Track, Release, Release Group, Artist, Release Artist, and Disc IDs; Title, Album, Performer, Album Artist, and Composer sort values

 Artwork is managed alongside the fields and can be inspected separately through Artwork Information or the complete collection manager.
-Container-specific fields that do not belong in the standard 38-field workspace remain available through Extended Tags and Video Metadata.
+Container-specific fields that do not belong in the standard 38-field workspace remain available through Format-Specific Tags and Video Details.
 Whether every field can be represented depends on the tag capabilities of the selected media format.

 ## **Table of Contents**